zoidbergZA/turtle-apps-node/README.md

 ## Generate documentation website

-First, compile the javascript using `tsc`
+The copyfiles package must be installed globally

+`npm i copyfiles -g`

-Use the following command to generate the documentation site(requires JsDoc3 installed globally).
+Use the following command to generate the documentation site.

-`jsdoc dist/lib/TrtlAppsBackend.js -d ./docs`
+`npm run docs`